 eLINK Activity Category: Administration/Coordination

-Grant: $[to be finalized – see attached draft budget]

-Match: $[to be finalized – see attached draft budget]

-Match Source: Non-state funds
+Grant: $80,000

 Lead Agencies: Chisago SWCD, WCD, CLFLWD (see role assignments below)

 Activity Description: This Activity will include the following tasks (performed by the organizations/staff members listed):

 Grant and progress reporting – includes coordinating with Chisago SWCD and other partners to gather reporting information, compiling said information, and entering reports into eLINK; will also include assisting Chisago SWCD with any grant/work plan amendments as necessary.
 Progress reporting will include demonstration of progress toward measurable outcomes (i.e., nutrient load reductions seen at target waterbodies) – examples include pounds of phosphorus and tons of total suspended solids removed from existing loads.
 Partners may use local funding to perform effectiveness monitoring to demonstrate actual outcomes achieved by projects.
 Otherwise, modeled loads will be reported.
 Staff will also report on outputs achieved (i.e., the interim steps needed in order to achieve the ultimate outcomes) – examples include number of landowners contacted, number of projects completed, description of outreach activities performed.
 Progress reporting will include comparison of budget vs actual spend for each cost category, as described in the final section of this work plan and on page 16 of the LSC CWMP.